DashAuction/Android-DASHEmbed/readme.md

 <uses-permission android:name="android.permission.ACCESS_FINE_LOCATION" />
 ```

+##### To enable push notification functionality

+We will need your Android FCM (FirebaseCloudMessaging) API Key.

 ### Create a Config

 Create a Config.
-This is used to initialize the DASH library with needeåd information.
+This is used to initialize the DASH library with needed information.

 ```java
 Config config = new Config("55e1bb99a1a135543f692bad");